willytenggara/ai-engineering-purwadhika/README.md

 - Learned about for loop and while loop

-## Day 4: Python Collection Data Types
+## Day 4: Python Collection Data Types 1

 - Learned about list and tuple
 - Practiced data manipulation.
 Used `.append()`, `.pop()`, `.remove()`, `.extend()`, `.insert()`

+## Day 5: Python Collection Data Types 2

+- Learned about dictionary and set
+- Practiced data manipulation